cschreib/vif/doc/sphinx/view.rst

 As shown in :ref:`Operator overloading`, instead of accessing each element of a vector individually to perform some operation, we can use operator overloading to act on all the elements of the vector at once: ``v *= 2``.
 As shown in :ref:`Indexing`, we can also, like with ``std::vector``, modify each element individually using their indices: ``v[2] *= 2``.

 The *view* is a generalization of this concept, allowing you to access and operate on an arbitrary number of elements from an existing vector.
 Each element of the view is actually a *reference* to an element in this vector, and performing operations on the elements of the view will modify the elements in the vector.
-From in interface point of view, views are almost indistinguishable from vectors, and both can be used interchangeably.
+The interface of views is almost indistinguishable from that of vectors, and both can be used interchangeably in almost all cases.
 Generic codes and functions that work with vectors will therefore also work with views.

 Creating a view is simple: instead of indexing a vector with integer values, as in ``v[2]``, you would index the vector using *another vector* containing multiple indices: